Cultural pressure and disability

 This means, even if you are "normal" now, when the disabilities of age come up and the medical model, cannot "normalize" you, you will likely be shuffled off to a nursing home or other such facility and quite literally, forgotten about by the medical profession.
 This is the fate of many persons with disabilities now, who are not aged.

-The medical profession will quite grand standingly, show off the person with a disability who has "overcome" it and become a "productive" member of society again, via their interventions as the model to strive for ...
+The medical profession will quite grand standingly, show off the person with a disability who has "overcome" their disability and become a "productive" member of society again, via their interventions as the model to strive for ...
 And everybody else, the majority, for whom this would not work, are written off and hidden away ... considered a burden on society.
 This means anyone, who does not go to extremes to become "normal" no matter what they have to suffer to do it. ( See Medical models a mis match, on site link )

 Effects of the Medical model on how we think: